 Adding Alignment Guides

 You can add horizontal or vertical alignment guides to your scene.

-- When you add a guide, it is instantly positioned in the center of your scene.
-You can move it with the !!!
-Transform tool. - Guides are only visible when the 🔛 Transform tool is selected.
+When you add a guide, it is instantly positioned in the centre of your scene.
+You can move it with the

+☐ Transform tool or the

+☐ Select tool.